 We are going to take you back to Lancaster for another way to spend the day.
 This time, it’s at Lancaster Central Market.
 Lancaster Central Market boasts of being the oldest continuously operating farmers’ market in the country, and there is nothing wrong with that.

-Open year-round on Tuesdays, Fridays and Saturdays, the market offers everything from regional classics like scrapple and chow-chow to specialty groceries and ethnic dishes.
+Open year-round on Tuesdays, Fridays and Saturdays, and the market offers everything from regional classics like scrapple and chow-chow to specialty groceries and ethnic dishes.
 The lot was designated a public market space in 1730, and the current building was erected in 1889.

 It’s easy to spend hours browsing the many stands and tasting all kinds of yummy food.
 You’ll be excited to fill your fridge and cupboards with locally grown produce, farm-fresh dairy products and tasty home-baked desserts.